20180616_104923[1].jpg

 Two people in a canoe on a lake with a mountain range and spruce forest in the background.

 Discover our peaceful haven in Alaska’s mountain kingdom.
-Find serenity, calm, and miles of wide open parklands, without a weather-dependent air or water taxi, and without the crowds.
-We offer unpretentious, authentic hospitality in a one-of-a-kind setting that is unheard of in Alaska these days.
+Find serenity, calm, and miles of wide open park lands, just a few hours from Alaska’s main airports.
+We offer unpretentious, authentic hospitality in a one-of-a-kind remote setting.

 Whether you're a first-time visitor or seasoned traveler— we welcome you to our well-appointed log cabins, comfortable yurts, and historic lodge tavern.
 Renewable energy from wind, solar, and biomass heat help us conserve resources and reduce our footprint on the land.
 Our friendly team earns a living wage and many items on our menu are locally grown or wild harvested to ensure a thoughtful, sustainable option for our special guests.